unoplatform/uno/doc/articles/get-started-with-linux.md

 ## Setting up for ArchLinux 5.8.14 or later / Manjaro:
-- update system and packages
+- Update system and packages
     ```bash
     pacman -Syu
     ```